OdeMillington/Eclipse-Roleplay-AutoFish/README.md

 # Installation

 1. Tesseract **MUST** be installed to C:\Program Files (x86)
-2. eclipsefishscript.exe can be installed where you wish
+2. eclipseautofisher.exe can be installed where you wish

 # Recommendations